 Parking at Grosvenor Rowing Club on the day is reserved for Emergency Vehicles, Umpires, Deliveries and other Race Officials.

-Limited car parking available in Dee Lane which has no parking restriction on race day.

-Car parking for visitors and competitors is normally available on roadsides in Handbridge, Queens Park High School open their car park on race day (£3).
-The Little Roodee car park is a short walk along the river from the Groves (£5).
+Car parking for visitors and competitors is normally available on roadsides in Handbridge, Queens Park High School open their car park on race day (£4).
+The Little Roodee car park is a short walk along the river from the Groves (£6) and there is parking on the Race Course.

-On street parking in Chester is more relaxed on a Sunday many of the parking bay restrictions only apply Mon-Sat, be careful to check the signage though.

 Registration and catering

 Registration for ALL crews is in the main Grosvenor Rowing Club’s Boat House, on the first floor gym (right at top of stairs).
 Follow the one-way system to access this area